dexbytes/firebase-chat/README.md

 “Firebase Cloud Firestore Chat Module” is an open-source module built using Flutter, a powerful dart base library for building cross-platform mobile apps for Android and iOS platforms.
 It allows to add the following options to access your app:

+* Sign-in with email id and password.
-⁃ Sign-in with email id and password.
+* Sign-in with email id and password.
-⁃ Register a new user on fire-base authentication.
-⁃ One to One Chat.
-⁃ Group Chat.
-⁃ Manage your own groups

 The purpose of this module is to demonstrate how easily you can integrate the required login type into your Flutter app.